openeew/openeew.com/docs/build-sensor.md

 ## Hardware

+The OpenEEW sensor features a high performance MEMS accelerometer and ethernet or wifi connectivity.
+It includes also a loud buzzer and 3 bright Neopixel LEDS for alarm functions.
+By including alarm functions, the owners of the locations where they are installed are more likely to value and look after the device.

-The OpenEEW sensor features a high performance MEMS accelerometer and wifi connectivity.
-It has already shown itself to be [as good as seismometers that cost 60x more](https://openeew.com/blog/sensor-benchmark).
+The sensor has already shown itself to be [as good as seismometers that cost 60x more](https://openeew.com/blog/sensor-benchmark).

 Components are mounted in a PCB with the corresponding circuitry.
 The board operates at 3.3V with a maximum current of 1A.
 The accelerometer is accessed via SPI interface, specifically ESP32's VSPI.
-GPS is used with a UART interface.
+GPS can optionally be added with a UART interface.

 ![PCB design v1.0](/docs/pcb-openeew.PNG)_OpenEEW sensor PCB design v1.0_